dolikemedo/K6500ZE-Linux/README.md

 - Download myAsus app, go to customization and set "Battery Health Charging" according to your use.
   - Alway on desk pluged in?
 Max lifespan mode
   - Go on the road for a few days?
 Full capacity mode.
+  - Disconnect the charging cable when you turn off and leave the laptop. (obviously, if you need capacity, leave it in.)
 -----------

 ### Ubuntu settings